5 Adding a new model

 5.3 Add an example dataset

-All new models should come with an example dataset, that can be loaded by users and that can be used in the examples section.
-This should be one of:
+All new models should come with an example dataset, that can be loaded by users and can be used in the examples section.
+This should be either:

 • A new dataset that you add to the package